ianarawjo/ChainForge/README.md

   - **Compare across models**: Compare responses for every prompt across models.

 We've also found that some users simply want to use ChainForge to make tons of parametrized queries to LLMs (e.g., chaining prompt templates into prompt templates), possibly score them, and then output the results to a spreadsheet (Excel `xlsx`).
 To do this, attach an Inspect node to the output of a Prompt node and click `Export Data`.

+For more specific details, see the [User Guide](https://github.com/ianarawjo/ChainForge/blob/main/GUIDE.md).

 # Development